-Here at Upsuite, we’re obsessed with helping people find the perfect fit coworking space.
+Here at Upsuite, we’re obsessed with helping people find the perfect fit coworking office space.
 We visit them all, talk to the coworking members and operators and put together a comprehensive review of each location.
-All of this information, coupled with our expert Coworking Advisors, will help you define, select & utilize your perfect coworking location for you and your team.
+All of this information, coupled with our expert Coworking Advisors, will help you define, select & utilize the perfect coworking location for you and your team.

 A coworking space is an office, house, apartment, or commercial real estate building where multiple companies and individuals share offices, suites, and desks.
 Coworking spaces are an attractive option because they are benefit rich and more cost-effective than when a single company occupies a leased or purchased office space.